Updated: Feb. 19, 2018. Inshallah, more changes to the halal list will be made. Many halal restaurants are no longer in operation.

 Read more here -> Halal Restaurant Warnings: Fake Halal Restaurants.

-In comparison, most of the restaurants run by Cham Muslims in Vietnam DO NOT cover their heads (Vietnam Delights is an exemption).
+In comparison, most of the restaurants run by Cham Muslims in Vietnam DO NOT cover their heads.
 Please be wary about this.

 Warning on Halal Certificates